Skip to Main Content

 • Abstract: A brief summary of an article.
 Typically found in academic journal articles.

 • Academic (or Scholarly) Journals: These articles are written for scholars, researchers, or students.
-Articles in these journals always include a list of references, typically include author credentials or affiliations, and nearly always undergo peer review.
+Articles in these journals always include a list of references, typically include author credentials or affiliations (which college or university they work for), and nearly always undergo peer review.
 Examples of these journals are the American Journal of Political ScienceThe New England Journal of Medicine, and Child Development.
 Compare to popular journals/magazines.

-• Article: A contribution written for publication in a journal, magazine, or newspaper.
+• Article: A contribution written for publication in a periodical like a journal, magazine, or newspaper.
+Articles are shorter than books.

 • Autobiography: A work written by a person about their own life.

 • Citation: Provides the complete information to give credit to a source used.
 For books, the information includes author, title, publisher and date of publication.
 For articles, the information includes author, title of the article, title of the periodical, volume, pages, and date.
-A citation is one entry in a bibliography or list of works cited.
+A citation is one entry in a list of works cited.
 See also, in-text citation.
+Learn more about citations.

-• Database: In libraries, collections of sources related to a particular subject, arranged electronically for easy searching.
+• Database: In libraries, collections of sources related to a particular subject or in a particular format (like streaming video), arranged electronically for easy searching.

 • Holds: Placing a "Hold" on an item in the Library allows a patron to request an item that is either on the shelf or currently checked out to someone else.
 The item will be set aside for the patron when it is available to pick up from the circulation desk.
 Holds may be placed on materials located at either campus library.